UltraEngine/Documentation/CPP/Camera_SetRefractionMode.md

 ## Remarks

-In order for the transparency refraction effect to be visible, the camera refraction mode must be set to true and a material with transparency enabled, a normal map, and a refraction index less than one must be visible in the scene.
+In order for the transparency refraction effect to be visible the following conditions must exist:

+- Camera refraction mode must be set to true.
+- A material with a refraction value greater than zero must be visible.
+- The material must have transparency set to true.
+- The material must have a normal map set.